 I will also add, that the drag which the clicker offers is only light.
 Unless you really know what you are doing, click and pawl reels are best when fighting smaller, more controllable fish.

-The redington zero is a modern take on a classic design.
+The Redington zero is a modern take on a classic design.
 The reel, esepically in avocado green almost looks futuristic.
-They body is die cast, and then machined for better tolerances.
+The body is die cast, and then machined for better tolerances.
 This construction method is often down because it is cheaper than a fully machined reel.

 The Redington Zero is also very lightweight, making it a great choice to balance lighter weight rods.
 They are a great choice for 2, 3 or 4 weights.